lk-geimfari/mimesis/README.md

 > To work with Mimesis on Python versions 3.8 and 3.9, the final compatible version is Mimesis 11.1.0.
 Install this specific version to ensure compatibility.

 > [!WARNING]
-> Starting from version 19.0.0, Mimesis has dropped support for builtin providers.
+> Starting from version 19.0.0, Mimesis has dropped support for built-in providers.

-To install mimesis, use pip:
+To install Mimesis, use pip:

 ```
 ~ pip install mimesis